kadmohardy/port_adapter/README.md

 ## Introduction

 This project demonstrates the principles of Hexagonal Architecture (Ports and Adapters) and Domain-Driven Design (DDD) using Python.
 It showcases how to design clean, maintainable, and scalable applications by focusing on domain logic, decoupling dependencies, and enhancing testability.

+The project was an api that integrates to ACCUWeather API in order to retrieve the best clothes for a given period.

 ## Installation